elijah415hz/baby-temp/README.md

 Once the code editor opens, click "Upload from" and select ".zip."
 Navigate to `Cozy-Baby/aws_lambda` and select `lambda-deployment-package.zip`.

 You'll see that this function also needs that MongoDB connection string in order to access our database.
 Go find that, and bring it back here.
 Find the "Configuration" tab, then select "Environment Variables."
-Add an environment variable named "DB_URI" at set the value to your connection string and save.
+Add an environment variable named "DB_URI" and set the value to your connection string and save.

 So, now our function is up there in the AWS clouds, but we have no way to access it.
 We need to set up an API trigger.
 Toward the top of the page, click "Add Trigger."
 Select "API Gateway" and below select "Create an API."
 Leave the type as HTTP.
 Under Security select "Open," then expand "Additional Settings" and enable Cross Origin Resource Sharing (CORS).
 This will enable us to hit this API endpoint from our frontend.
 We're obviously leaving everything pretty open security-wise, but I don't consider the temperature of my home to be very sensitive data, so I'm not too worried.